 What difference does the weather make?

-This is achieved by turning the temperature dial clockwise and thus reduce the flow of water.
+This is achieved by turning the temperature dial clockwise to reduce the flow of water and the power dial turned to high to benefit from the maximum heat input from the elements.

 How do you adjust your electric shower?